-Carboplatin is a chemotherapy drug used to treat ovarian and lung cancer.
-It may also be used to treat other cancers.
+Carboplatin is a chemotherapy drug.
+It is used to treat ovarian and lung cancer.

 Carboplatin is used to treat ovarian and lung cancer.
 It may sometimes be used to treat other cancers.
 It is best to read this information with our general information about chemotherapy and the type of cancer you have.